JackAubrey/functional-programming/README_09_Collectors_for_dataprocessing_in_depth.md

                       Employee::getSalary,
                       // again another downstream.
 The second Level of downstream Collectors.collectingAndThen(
-                          // we provide the nested "max" downstream collector.
+                          // we provide the nested "summarizing" downstream collector.
 The third Level of downstream Collectors.summarizingDouble(e -> e),
                           // this is the finisher function
                           // which we use to transform DoubleSummaryStatistics into a String with only min and max